Posted: 02/02/20 | February 2nd, 2020

 - BUDGET: Vanderbilt YMCA – The Vanderbilt YMCA is close to everything you want to see and do in Midtown East, and within walking distance to Times Square, the New York Public Library, MoMA, and St. Patrick’s Cathedral.
 The rooms are simple, but they’re all private, and guests can take advantage of a shared kitchen and luggage storage.
 You can also use the fitness center and steam room, as well as the pools.

 - MID-RANGE: Pod 39 Hotel – Pod 39 is located in Murray Hill, close to all the hustle and bustle but quiet enough to enjoy a good night’s sleep.
 It’s near Grand Central Terminal, with easy access to the rest of the city.
-The rooftop at this hotel is worth visiting in the summer.
-It’s stunning!
+The hotel offers rooftop access which offers some gorgeous views in the summer.

 - LUXURY: The Library Hotel – If you’re a book lover, you’ve got to splurge on a stay here!
-Each room has a library feel to it, with wood furnishings and individual libraries full of unique books.
+Each room feels like a small library, complete with wood furnishings and individual collections of unique books.
 Rooms have Wi-Fi and all the amenities you need.
 You’ll also get free breakfast!

 Best Neighborhood for Museums: Upper East Side